facebook/fresco/docs/_docs/02-prefetching.md

 ```

 Closing a prefetch data source after the prefetch has already completed is a no-op and completely safe to do.

+### Example

+See our [showcase app](https://github.com/facebook/fresco/blob/master/samples/showcase/src/main/java/com/facebook/fresco/samples/showcase/imagepipeline/ImagePipelinePrefetchFragment.java) for a practical example of how to use prefetching.